 Third-party JavaScript refers to vendor scripts that are embedded into websites to enrich the customer experience, enhance analytics and monetize sites via advertising.
 For example, websites that include a chat box asking if you have questions or need assistance are demonstrating a third-party feature that operates via JavaScript.
 These third-party scripts can provide powerful functionality, but they also introduce risks that can impact security, privacy, performance, and page behavior.
-Therefore, while having more third-party JavaScript enhancements will improve website effectiveness, it also increases risk because it creates an uncontrolled and rapidly expanding attack surface.
-This flaw prevents website owners from controlling what data can be accessed by their website supply chain vendors and the hackers that exploit them.
+Therefore, while having more third-party JavaScript enhancements will improve website effectiveness, it also increases risk as it creates an uncontrolled and highly scalable attack surface.